-The following illustration shows where to find the label that contains the machine type and model information of your computer.
+The following illustration shows where to find the machine type and model information of your computer.

-FCC ID and IC Certification number
+FCC ID and IC Certification information

 The FCC and IC Certification information is identified by a label on the computer as shown in the following illustration.